| Ask

 thing) and it’s a wonder any of us have the strength to face another

 day as our oh so unperfect selves.
+We could, of course, all be

 perfect if we could only muster up the energy to complete the list